arangodb/docs/oasis/organizations.md

 ---
 layout: default
-description: How to manage organizations and billing
+description: How to manage organizations
 title: Organizations in ArangoDB Oasis
 ---
 # Organizations